 COMMERCIAL and BUSINESS LITIGATION

-In addition to his extensive Securities Litigation practice, Joseph Sacher has nearly 20 years of continuous and varied experience litigating business, commercial, and related financial disputes in State and Federal Courts.
+In addition to his extensive Securities Litigation practice, Joseph Sacher has nearly 20 years of continuous and varied experience litigating business, commercial, and related financial disputes in State and Federal Courts in Florida and throughout the country.

-Representing businesses of all sizes, financial institutions and investment funds, national and international manufacturers, accounting professionals, and entrepreneurs, Joseph Sacher has successfully prosecuted and defended multi-million dollar disputes, through trial and appeal.
+Representing businesses of all sizes, financial institutions and investment funds, national and international manufacturers, accounting firms and professionals, law firms and professionals, and entrepreneurs, Joseph Sacher has successfully prosecuted and defended multi-million dollar disputes, through trial and appeal.

 ALM, Verdict Search and The Daily Business Review recognized Joseph Sacher for obtaining the third-largest Florida Jury Verdict of 2013 in the category of Contract Disputes.
 (Read More)